Seneca-ICTOER/OSL645/docs/Labs/lab2.md

 **Review Questions:**

 When answering Linux command questions on this side or the back side of this page, refer to the following Inverted Tree diagram.
 The week3 directory is contained in your home directory.
-Assume that you just logged into your Matrix account.
+Assume that you just logged into your Ubuntu VM.
 Directories are underlined.

 ![Week 3 Practice Question](/img/Week3-practice-question.png)